Nomad Device Lab is a collection of mobile devices that helps you do better mobile testing.

 -

 Internet access across the world is increasing at a rapid pace.
 The change is especially noticeable with mobile devices.
 Many people have no fixed-line access to the web, instead relying on their mobile device.
-Web sites and web apps are being used across a wider range of software and hardware than ever before.
+The web being used across a wider range of software and hardware than ever before.

 -